runwayml/learn/docs/tutorials/tutorial_p5_posenet.md

 var socket = io.connect('http://127.0.0.1:3000/');
 ```

 Here we set up a function 'sendImage' to send the image from the users webcam to RunwayML via websockets.
 We should particularly note the `socket.emit` function and the variables it uses.
 Socket.emit takes two arguments, an input event into RunwayML and the data we would like to send.
 Here we are sending the a JSON object where the key ('input') is an image from the webcam.
-If we look at the RunwayML input specifications (image above) under the 'Network' tab and 'socket.io', we can see that Runway is expecting the key to be call 'input' and is expecting a 'base 64 image' for it's value.
+If we look at the RunwayML input specifications (image above) under the 'Network' tab and 'socket.io', we can see that Runway is expecting the key to be call 'input' and is expecting a 'base 64 image' for its value.

 ```js
    ...